code29563/copy-history-bot-2/README.md

 Not all messages accept a text component, but those that do include text messages (obviously), videos, photos, documents.
 The script adds a caption to whichever message can have a text component.
 The caption consists of the following components:

-- For every message, the first line of the caption is 'chat\_ID: ' followed by the ID of the source channel from which the message has been copied
+- For every message, the first line of the caption is 'chat\_ID: ' followed by the ID of the source chat from which the message has been copied
-- The second line is 'message\_ID: ' followed by the ID of the message in the source channel.
+- The second line is 'message\_ID: ' followed by the ID of the message in the source chat.
 If the message in the source chanel has been edited since it was first sent there, this is followed by ' (a\_previous\_message\_edited)'.
-- The third line is 'date: ' followed by the date and time at which the message was sent in the source channel, except if the message has been edited since it was first sent, in which case it's the date and time at which the message was last edited instead of that at which it was first sent.
+- The third line is 'date: ' followed by the date and time at which the message was sent in the source chat, except if the message has been edited since it was first sent, in which case it's the date and time at which the message was last edited instead of that at which it was first sent.
 The format of the date in both cases is 'YYYY-MM-DD hh:mm:ss UTC' with the time being given in UTC.
+- If the source chat is a group, the next line is 'sender_ID: ' followed by the ID of the sender of the message in the group, which can either be a user/bot, a chat (if it's linked to the group or the message was sent by a user as a chat), or an anonymous group admin (in which case the ID is the group's ID).
 - If the message is a reply to a previous message, the next line is 'in\_reply\_to\_message\_ID: ' followed by the ID of the message to which it was a reply.
-- If the message in the source channel had been forwarded from somewhere else, such that it had a 'Forwarded from: ' tag, then:
+- If the message in the source chat had been forwarded from somewhere else, such that it had a 'Forwarded from: ' tag, then:
   - If the message was forwarded from an anonymous group admin, the next line is 'forwarded\_from\_chat\_ID: {ID} (supergroup)' where {ID} is the ID of the group from which it was forwarded
-  - If the message was forwarded from a channel, the next line is 'forwarded\_from\_chat\_ID: ' followed by the ID of that channel, and the line after that is 'forwarded\_from\_message\_ID: ' followed by the ID of the original message in that channel
+  - If the message was forwarded from a chat, the next line is 'forwarded\_from\_chat\_ID: ' followed by the ID of that chat, and the line after that is 'forwarded\_from\_message\_ID: ' followed by the ID of the original message in that chat
   - If the message is forwarded from an individual user/bot, even if that original message was sent in a group rather than a private chat, then:
     - If it's a bot, or a user that allowed linking to their account in messages forwarded from them, the next line is 'forwarded\_from\_user\_ID: ' followed by the ID of the user/bot
     - Otherwise, if it's a user that didn't allow linking to their account in messages forwarded from them, the next line is 'forwarded\_from\_user\_name: ' followed by the name of the user, as it appears in the 'Forwarded from: ' tag

-  The next line is then 'forwarded\_from\_message\_date: ' followed by the date and time at which the original message was sent in the chat from which it was forwarded to the source channel.
+  The next line is then 'forwarded\_from\_message\_date: ' followed by the date and time at which the original message was sent in the chat from which it was forwarded to the source chat.
 The format of the date is likewise 'YYYY-MM-DD hh:mm:ss UTC' with the time being given in UTC.

 The issue of the attributes of the Message object of a forwarded message is still somewhat vague, so if none of the attributes exist which are used to determine which of the above cases applies, the message is copied without this part of the caption, and a message is printed to the terminal which should provide relevant details to look into it if you wish.